Who is Dr. Shams, Vascular & Interventional Radiologist in New York, NY?

 Medical School: SUNY Downstate Medical Center College Of Medicine

-Is Dr. Shams board certified in Vascular & Interventional Radiologist?
+Is Dr. Shams board certified as a Vascular & Interventional Radiologist?

 Yes, Dr. Joseph Shams, MD is board certified by the American Board of Radiology